Fook Shing: Personal life

+Melbourne's 'Chinese Detective'

+Shing served on the Victorian Police force from the 1860s to the 1880s.

-The Victoria Police relied on Shing as an interpreter, and in the 1860s he was officially appointed by the force, at first as an informant and later as the principle detective of Melbourne's Chinatown, centered in Little Bourke Street.
-Shing lived and served there for the next twenty years while also taking up regular assignments in country Victoria and occasionally being sent interstate to pursue Chinese suspects.
+The Victoria Police relied on Shing as an interpreter, and in the 1860s he was officially appointed by the force, at first as an informant and later as the principal detective of Melbourne's Chinatown, centered in Little Bourke Street.

+Known as the 'Chinese Detective', Shing lived and served there for the next twenty years while also taking up regular assignments in country Victoria and occasionally being sent interstate to pursue Chinese suspects.

 Among European colonists, Shing was widely considered an authority on life in Chinatown, and served as a guide through the area for a number of journalists, including bohemian Marcus Clarke, who featured Shing in his "Night Scenes in Melbourne" articles for The Argus.

 Fook was never promoted above his entry rank as a detective, possibly due to inherent racial bias, but also due to his growing reputation as an opium addict and "an inveterate gambler" at Chinatown's Fan-Tan houses.

 Despite increasingly sensational media attention, as well as colleagues calling into question his work ethic, Shing's superiors frequently overlooked any moral failings and even paid for his supply of opium, seeing it as necessary to obtain information from the Chinese.

 They occasionally assigned Shing to cases beyond those pertaining to the Chinese community, including the hunt for Ned Kelly and his gang.

+Retirement and death

-By the 1880s, Fook's drug use had taken a toll on his health, and in 1886 he was retired as unfit for further service.
-Shing traveled back to China and spent a few years there before returning to Melbourne, where he died in 1896.
-He was buried in the Melbourne General Cemetery.
+By the 1880s, Fook's drug use had taken a toll on his health.
+In 1886, he was retired from the police force on compensation after being deemed unfit for further service.
+No successor was appointed in his place.

+His retirement followed a period of personal loss.
+In 1885, Shing's first wife, Ellen, died aged 24 at their residence.
+His second wife died that same year.
+The ownership of their property subsequently became the subject of a Supreme Court case in 1887.

+Following his retirement, Fook Shing returned to China, where he spent three years before returning to Melbourne in 1895.

+Fook Shing died in 1896 after being admitted to a Bathurst hospital due to smoking excessive amounts of opium.
+By the time of his death, he had anglicized his name to Henry Fook Shing.
+He was buried in the Melbourne General Cemetery with his wife Ellen.